r-lyeh-archived/frodo/README.md

 frodo
 =====

-- Frodo is a ring dependency system.
+- Frodo is a lightweight ring dependency framework.
+Written in C++11.
 - Frodo is tiny.
 - Frodo is cross-platform.
 - Frodo is BOOST licensed.